Clostosus/password_generator/README.md

 # psw_generator

+This repository is copied from another repository, but I not cloned it, because there was my real name in the commit history.

 In this repository, there is a password-generator.
 - The main.c files purpose is to let the user choose and to coordinate the other functions.
 - The generate.c file is there to provide functions which generate passwords, and functions which ask the user what password configuration he wants.
 It is Pseudo-Random, but still **NOT** cryptographically **SECURE**.